andts/tsvldb-2/content/shorts/01-openapi-generator-in-gradle-for-multiple-specs.md

 ```
 As you can see, Gradle will correctly detect that the generated code is `UP-TO-DATE` and will skip the tasks.

-You can try this approach if you encounter similar issues in your projects.
+Consider this approach if you encounter similar issues in your projects.
-To reiterate, you might need this if:
+This solution is particularly useful if you:
 - build with Gradle
 - several OpenAPI specs
 - you build often